-There is one potential risk with using the client-side completion URL.
-Because the URL is typically accessed directly by the participant (their browser is redirected to it), then they have access to view the parameters in the URL.
+There is one potential risk with using the Client-Side Completion URL.
+Because the URL is typically accessed directly by the participant (their browser is redirected to it), they also have access to view the parameters in the URL.
 The completion URL contains a key specific to your study, as well as an ID (the survey code number) to indicate which participant should be granted credit.